25,000+ Seed Startups 2026 | Verified Funding Database

 For Recruiters and Job Seekers: Identify rapidly growing companies with hiring budgets.
 Target startups in specific industries or locations.
 Find companies at your preferred growth stage.
 Research company backgrounds before applying or recruiting.

-Data Quality and Collection: Our database aggregates information from public funding announcements, regulatory filings, press releases, and verified startup databases.
+Data Quality and Collection: Our seed startups database aggregates information from public funding announcements, regulatory filings, press releases, and verified startup databases.
 We double-verify email addresses using multiple validation methods and update records weekly with new funding rounds and company information.
 Each entry includes available data on funding amount, funding date, industry classification, headquarters location, and founder/executive contact details.
 Our verification methodology follows best practices outlined by leading data quality standards, ensuring contact information accuracy exceeds industry benchmarks.

 For full access to our master database with advanced filtering, export capabilities, and premium contact information, visit our comprehensive startup database.
+Access to verified seed startup contacts accelerates prospecting by eliminating manual research time.

 The table below contains the most recent hundred seed funding rounds from our dataset.
 At the end of the article, we also compiled the total funding numbers for these companies for the last couple years.